I. Purpose of the Committee

-Responsibilities and Duties
+IV.
+Responsibilities and Duties of the Committee

 - Criteria for Nomination to the Board: The Committee shall evaluate candidates for election to the Board consistent with criteria approved by the Board.
 The Committee shall review, from time to time, such criteria for nomination, including the appropriate skills and characteristics required of Board members and recommend any proposed changes to the Board for approval.

 - Nomination of Directors: The Committee shall annually consider the size, composition and needs of the Board and recommend any changes to the size and composition to the Board.
 The Committee shall consider and recommend candidates for membership on the Board.
-The Committee shall recommend to the Board each year the director nominees for election at the next annual meeting of shareholders.
-Upon the recommendation of the Committee, the Board may appoint a director to the Board during the course of the year to fill vacancies on the Board and newly created directorships to serve until the next annual meeting of shareholders.
+The Committee shall recommend to the Board each year the director nominees for election at the next annual meeting of stockholders.
+Upon the recommendation of the Committee, the Board may appoint a director to the Board during the course of the year to fill vacancies on the Board and newly created directorships to serve until the next annual meeting of stockholders.
 The Committee shall assist in identifying, interviewing and recruiting candidates for the Board.
 Before recommending an incumbent, replacement or additional director, the Committee shall review his or her qualifications, including capability, availability to serve, conflicts of interest and other relevant factors.
 In determining whether to recommend a director for re-election, the Committee also shall consider the director’s past attendance at meetings, participation in and contributions to the activities of the Board, and the results of the most recent Board self-evaluation.

 - Committees of the Board: The Committee shall review annually the purpose of the committees of the Board, recommend to the Board any changes deemed necessary or desirable to the purpose of the committees and whether any committees should be created or discontinued, and recommend to the Board the directors and chairperson to be appointed to each committee.
 Committee chairpersons should be rotated every four (4) years, unless the Board determines that it is in the best interest of the Company to maintain an individual director’s status as chairperson of a particular committee beyond such four (4) year period.

 - Corporate Governance Guidelines: The Committee shall develop and recommend to the Board for approval a set of corporate governance guidelines for the Company.
-The Committee shall review these guidelines on an annual basis and recommend to the Board any changes deemed necessary or desirable.
+The Committee shall review the Guidelines on an annual basis and recommend to the Board any changes deemed necessary or desirable.
 The Committee shall also have oversight of the corporate governance affairs of the Company and shall review annually the corporate governance practices and policies of the Company.

 - Evaluation Process: The Committee shall develop and recommend to the Board an annual performance self-evaluation process for the Board and its committees.
 The Committee shall oversee the process that the Board and its committees use to conduct annual performance evaluations.
 The Lead Independent Director and the Chairperson of the Compensation Committee shall conduct a review of the performance of the CEO at least annually and shall communicate the results of the Committee’s review to the CEO.